 Understanding the Action Editor

-The Action Editor displays a new layer for you to create your first Action.
+The Action Editor displays a new layer to create your first Action.
 The catalog of actions displays on the left.
-The Actions sheets are numbered at the top in the middle.
-Click the plus (+) icon to add a new page.
+Click the plus (+) icon to add a new action sheet to keep your work tidy.

 Drag and drop blocks from the catalog to create an action.

-The example below shows the use of two actions; a Trigger event (Every 120 seconds) and a Filter event.
+The example below shows two actions; a Trigger event (Every 120 seconds) and a Filter event.

 Using Action blocks

 Each block only fits with the shapes that can create a logical flow.
-If you try to add a block that is incompatible with the sequence, the blocks will not connect.
+If you try to add a block incompatible with the sequence, the blocks do not connect.

 Most blocks include a field or drop-down options where text or parameters are set.